Skip to Main Content

 • Data selection - When the training data does not include viewpoints from diverse backgrounds, it is likely that these voices will continue to be minimized, marginalized and stereotyped.

-• Algorithmic bias - Because AI tools use pattern recognition to produce an output, historical baises are likely to be reproduced.
+• Algorithmic bias - Because AI tools use pattern recognition to produce an output, historical biases are likely to be reproduced.
 For instance, when certain jobs are heavily male or female dominated, AI tools are likely to produce information that reproduces those patterns.

 • Deployment bias - Researchers found that when AI tools were used in settings which they weren't developed for they began using improper terminology and making associations between specific ethnic groups or genders.